Changes to shopping and using your cards online

 - Log in to Online Card Services

 If you do any of these things, you may notice an extra step in security.
 This is because you’ll need to use two different ways of proving who you are.
 Your password and memorable information count as one way.
 The other way could be using your MBNA Card Services App, getting a passcode sent to your mobile, or us calling your landline.

-It’s important that you’re ready for these extra steps.
-You might not be able to make your purchase or log in if you’re not prepared.
+It’s important that you’re ready for these extra steps, otherwise you might not be able to make your purchase or log in.

 How do I prepare?

 To make sure you’re able to complete these extra security checks, there are a few things you can do: